In the Twilights of Dew and of Fire (1)

 “Disappeared, Your Honor.
 We can introduce his Grand Jury testimony.”

-“You know how I will rule on that.”
+“You know how I'll rule on that.”

 “Does it look like I need your help?” the judge barked.

 “Fine.
-I’m fine.
-He’s just a ... bully.”
+Ignore him.
+He’s just a bully.”

 “He’s more than that, Cathy, and you know it.”